<rss version="2.0" xmlns:atom="http://www.w3.org/2005/Atom">

 SECURITY WARNING

-Obsolete branches are all known to be vulnerable.
+Obsolete versions of BIND are all known to be vulnerable.
 ISC strongly recommends upgrading to a current version as soon as practical.

 <category>BIND 9 &gt; Security Advisories &gt; Obsolete Matrices</category>